Travel guide

 Coverage in Indonesia: Bali, Java, Lombok, and the islands

 In Java, the capitals and major tourist attractions (Borobudur, Prambanan, Mount Bromo, Ijen) have signal.
-Lombok covers Senggigi, Kuta Lombok, and Mataram well; for Rinjani, it's best not to count on data on the trail.
+Lombok covers Senggigi, Kuta Lombok, and Mataram well; for Mount Rinjani, it's best not to count on data on the trail.

 How many GB do you need for your trip?